 First step outside the Muscat International airport says it all….
 Muscat is undoubtedly a very modern capital of Sultanate of Oman!
 Perfectly maintained green grass, flowers and parks show us, that even though Oman has severe problems with water, Muscat is boosting with it!
 Wide three and four lane roads are clean and decorated with rich city lights.
 Muscat shows us the modern side of the Sultanate of Oman.

 Muscat has many trendy shopping centers, but don’t miss the biggest and the most modern one Muscat city center.
 Visiting it gives you a unique insight in the modern lifestyle of a wealthy Omani people, where different world cultures meet.
 One of the must things to do in Muscat if you want to get the whole picture of this bustling Oman capital.

-- Fish market –Muttrah has one of the biggest fish market in Muscat.
+Muttrah has one of the biggest fish market in Muscat.
 Fresh fish are caught and sold daily and there is much to choose from!
 Just walk through the market and see, how rich the Omani seawater is.
 You will be immediately sorry, you cannot buy something and prepare it at home, as the prices are nothing compared to ours in Europe.
 Exploring markets was one of our best things to do in Muscat.

-- Pedestrian-friendly area in Corniche, old Muttrah – this is probably the most touristy place in Muscat.
+This is probably the most touristy place in the city and with that also one of the must things to do in Muscat.
 The pedestrian is wide enough and very nicely maintained.
 Locals come here in the afternoons or over the weekends to enjoy their walk by the seaside and hang out with friends.
-You can also find some low budget hotels there.
+You can also find some low budget hotels there, especially if you travel to Oman low budget.
 If you ran out of ideas and things to do in Muscat, take a walk and just observe the locals.

-To really feel the energy and atmosphere of the Muscat city, I would recommend you to stay here at least two to three days.
+To really feel the energy and atmosphere of the Muscat city, I would recommend you to stay here at least two days.
 Muscat is truly very different from the rest of the country, so do not miss it on your Oman travel!
 After all, there are many things to do in Muscat for all tastes!

 What were your favorite things to do in Muscat?
 Have you visited any other Muscat tourist attractions?
 We would love to get some new ideas of things to do in Muscat, as we are returning to Oman and with that to Muscat for sure.